GIS-sys/GeometryWars/README.md

 # TODO

-- use Color instead of all colors in functions to allow for inverse color or transparent colors - TEST FOR ALPHA, ADD INVERSE, REPLACE EVERYWHERE FOR RGB

-- allow to draw rotated

-- player funnier movement, camera lag behind player

-- add override everywhere

 - add player's health

 - add new enemies

 - add powerups - player, enemies, projectiles etc.; player can store his own powerups, others are global and need method apply_if_applicable()

+- use Color instead of all colors in functions to allow for inverse color or transparent colors - TEST FOR ALPHA, ADD INVERSE, REPLACE EVERYWHERE FOR RGB

 - probably break down MainGameScene act into several methods

 - add real colliders

+- allow to draw rotated